JaberQezelbash/RAG-finetune-Llama-3.1-8B-Instruct/README.md

 ## Author’s Note

-My goal was to build a clean and reproducible RAG-based pipeline that demonstrates how retrieval, reranking, and fine-tuning can work together in a realistic customer-support chatbot setting.
+The goal was to build a clean and reproducible RAG-based pipeline that demonstrates how retrieval, reranking, and fine-tuning can work together in a realistic customer-support chatbot setting.
-The most important design choice is that *RAG remains central* throughout the project: during training-data construction, during validation, and during final chatbot-style response generation.
+The most important design choice is that *RAG remains central* throughout the project: during training-data construction, dusing LLM finetuning, during validation, and during final chatbot-style response generation.